About Ancient Light

 Originally, “Ancient Light” was inspired by the parallel histories of photography and astronomy.
 Of particular interest is the work of Sir John Herschel, the inventor of the cyanotype process, photographic fixer and an astronomer in his own right.
 William Henry Fox Talbot is well known for his contribution to photography, but less is known about his work as an official observer of the solar eclipse.
 The inventor of the daguerreotype, Louis Daguerre, was in conversation with François Arago of the Observatory in Paris and was heralded for his representation of the Moon within his famous diorama.
 James Clerk Maxwell is known for his work on formulating the classification of electromagnetic radiation, yet is also known for the development of the first durable colour photograph.

 To create the “Ancient Light” series of photographs, I have travelled to dark sky locations away from light pollution.
 I was often alone outside in the darkness, an experience which I found challenging as a young female.
 As a result, I am in awe of female astronomers and explorers who take similar risks on a regular basis.
-The starlit landscapes that you see in this book, were created in rural areas of Italy, Iceland, Spain and Ireland.
-Within the United Kingdom, I travelled to rural Cambridgeshire, Lands End, the Lake District and Margate.
+The starlit landscapes that you see in this series, were created in rural areas of Italy, Iceland, Spain and Ireland.
+Within the United Kingdom, I travelled to rural Cambridgeshire, Lands End and the Lake District.
+More recently, I have been observing the night sky from my local area of Margate and Ramsgate.